-- 1. Rotate the Emergency Stop button a quarter-turn clockwise until it resets.

-- 2. In Bluehill software, click in the console area to open the Load Frame Settings dialog.

-- 3. Click the Frame tab.

-- 4. Click Enable frame.

-- 5. Click Done to close the dialog box.
+- 1. Rotate the Emergency Stop button a quarter-turn clockwise until it resets. - 2.
+In Bluehill software, click on the Frame button in the console area to open the Load Frame Settings dialog. - 3.
+Click the Frame tab. - 4.
+Click Enable frame. - 5.
+Click Done to close the dialog box.
+The FRAME READY light on the control panel illuminates when the frame is enabled.